-The first is tuition tax deductibility, which is very modest right now and which expires at the end of tax year 2005 unless Congress acts.
+The first is tuition tax deductibility.
 We support eliminating the sunset on tuition tax deductibility, so that families can depend with confidence on this benefit going forward.
-We also support an increase in the amount that can be deducted, from the current figure of $4000 per family per year to $11,300 per child per year, which is the current average annual cost of a four-year public college or university.
+We also support an increase in the amount that can be deducted, from the current figure of $4,000 per family per year to $11,300 per child per year, which is the current average annual cost of a four-year public college or university.
 Finally, we support the removal of the income ceiling on the ability to take advantage of this deduction.

 The other two issues involve proposed improvements to the federal student loan and grant programs.
 For instance, we support an elimination of the origination fee on student loans and the ability to utilize Pell Grants during all 12 months of an academic year, as opposed to an artificial nine-month limit.